BenMilesRocks/2---Tarot-Card-Deck/readme.md

 ### Frameworks, Libraries & Programs Used

 I used [Bootstrap 5](https://getbootstrap.com/) framework to make use of its responsive elements.
+I also used [GSAP](https://gsap.com/core/) for animations, and [introJS](https://introjs.com/) for the Introduction and Take The Tour features.

 ## Deployment and Local Development